-Questions about endogeneity may remain however.
+There are further possible challenges to identification.
 For example, households may have been more likely to move when house prices were high because greater unobservable wealth made them less price sensitive.
 They may also have moved into larger houses.
 This would create a spurious association between our instrument and consumption.
-Households who moved at times when credit was loose may also be more likely to move in response to economic shocks and drop out of our sample introducing a selection bias.
+Households who moved at times when credit was loose may be more likely to move in response to economic shocks and drop out of our sample, introducing a selection bias.
 The assumption that such omitted factors do not induce a correlation between instruments and the error term is usually something which cannot be verified.
 Omitted variables are typically omitted because they are unobserved.
 However, when using a two sample approach, such tests are possible.
 Some variables may be observed in the sample in which we run our first stage regressions even if they are not present in our main sample.

-To address additional endogeneity concerns we therefore look for an association between our instruments and gross house values, asset incomes and the probability of being a mover in the BHPS and Understanding Society panels conditional on our covariates.
-The two-sample instrumental variable approach allows for this kind of exogeniety testing where potential ommitted variables are observed in the second data set.
-Panel (a) of Table 4 reports results from regressions of these potential sources of endogeneity on our instruments and our other covariates.
-The instruments are both jointly and individually insignificant in all models suggesting that they are plausibly orthogonal to these omitted variables.19
+To address additional endogeneity concerns, we look for an association between our instruments and gross house values, asset incomes and the probability of being a mover in the BHPS and Understanding Society panels conditional on our covariates.
+The two-sample instrumental variable approach allows for this kind of exogeniety, testing where potential omitted variables are observed in the second data set.
+Panel (a) of Table 3 reports results from regressions of these potential sources of endogeneity on our instruments and our other covariates.
+The instruments are both jointly and individually insignificant in all models, suggesting that they are plausibly orthogonal to these omitted variables.14

 An alternative source of variation used by a number of previous studies (e.g. Disney et al. (2010), Dynan (2012)) is household leverage lagged one period.
-We report in Panel (b) of Table 4 correlations between the potential omitted variables assessed in Panel (a) and households' lagged LTV ratios (leverage).
-There is strong evidence that those with higher lagged leverage have fewer financial assets and tend to live in less valuable homes, which invalidates its use as an instrument.
-The point of Table 4 is to show that our instrument (which is both a grouping instrument and further back in time) does much better than once-lagged household leverage on these exogeneity tests.
+We report in Panel (b) of Table 3 correlations between the potential omitted variables assessed in Panel (a) and households' lagged LTV ratios (leverage).
+There